White Christmas Odds

 On average snow or sleet falls on about 5 days in December!

 Of course recent climatic change has brought higher than average temperatures and this generally reduces the odds of a white Christmas.
 However, on the other side of the snowman, we’re also experiencing what is beginning to be known as ‘weird weather’, short freak weather occurrences, so anything can and probably will happen.

 What Defines A White Christmas

 But just what is a White Christmas?
 For children of all ages everywhere, a White Christmas means a complete covering of snow which falls and settles on Christmas day in the morning – snowman building, snowball fights, and of course sledging.

-The last full White Christmas was Christmas 2010 and it was a record breaker.
+The last full White Christmas was Christmas 2010 and it was a record-breaker.
 There was snow on the ground at 83% of UK weather stations – the highest amount ever recorded.
-Mind you, there seems to have been more Christmas snow around in very recent years anyway; we also had a white Christmas in 2009 with 13% of Met Office stations recording snow floating to the ground, and 57% reporting it lying deep and crisp and even.
+Mind you, there seems to have been more Christmas snow around in recent years anyway; we also had a white Christmas in 2009 with 13% of Met Office stations recording snow floating to the ground, and 57% reporting it lying deep and crisp and even.

 In 2010 the snowy weather meant that bookies were inundated with White Christmas bets as the odds were pretty good; Scotland’s main cities were odds-on for snow falling, Birmingham and Manchester were evens, and London was a 5/4 against.
-It was a bookies snowy nightmare with many expecting a million pound payout to happen, and for a while it looked as though all his Christmases had come at once for one lucky punter.
+It was a snowy nightmare for the bookies with many expecting a million-pound payout, for one lucky punter it looked as though all his Christmases had come at once.

-Odds For A White Christmas
+Odds For A White Christmas 2021

 At least Santa is pretty much guaranteed a White Christmas up at the North Pole, but as for the rest of us… well, perhaps we’ll have to keep dreaming.